How to Make a Hoop Greenhouse

 • Four 1-by-2-by-12-inch landscape stakes

-• 14 plastic clamps opening at least 1″ (Or make homemade garden hose clamps.
-Instructions on following page.)
+• 14 plastic clamps opening at least 1 inch (or make homemade garden hose clamps.
+Instructions below)

 1. Pick a flat and sunny location for your hoop greenhouse.
 Measure a 4-by-8-foot rectangular area.
 Prepare the ground for planting by digging up the soil and raking it.

 3. Drive stakes inside each corner and saw tops off flush.
-Then screw two 3″ screws through the box into each stake.
+Screw two 3-inch screws through the box into each stake.

 4. Add hoops: Measure and mark where the tube straps will go.
-Start in a corner marking about 2′ apart.
+Start in a corner marking about 2 feet apart.
 Marks on the two sides have to be directly opposite one another.

-5. Using 1″ screws, attach the tube straps on the inside of the wood 1″ down from the top.
+5. Using 1-inch screws, attach the tube straps on the inside of the wood 1 inch down from the top.

-6. Cut poly pipe into five 8′ sections using garden loppers.
-Push poly pipe through tube straps into the soil, making hoops.
-Even up their heights.
+6. Cut poly pipe into five 8-foot sections using pruning shears.
+Push poly pipe through tube straps and into the soil, making hoops.
+Even up their heights then fasten the other side of the tube straps with another 1-inch screw.

 7. Lash furring strip or lath onto the bottom of the hoops with twine.

 8. Attach the cover: Lay out the plastic, and then pull it evenly up over the hoops.
 Pull snug while clamping onto board or hoops using commercial clamps.
 You can also use homemade garden hose clamps on the hoops.
-To make them, cut a piece of old garden hose into 20 2″ pieces, split them lengthwise and slip the pieces onto the plastic and hoops.
+To make them, cut a piece of old garden hose into 20 2-inch pieces, split them lengthwise, and slip the pieces onto the plastic and hoops.

 9. Cut off excess plastic and fold the ends.
 Clamp the ends closed or secure the plastic on the ground with rocks.